 Paul joined Dunbritton as a Maintenance Officer in 2012 and was appointed as Asset Manager in October 2017.
-Paul brought a wealth of experience to the Association having spent over 25 years in the construction industry primarily in local government social housing services and his roles included Building Services Inspector, Multi-trade Supervisor and Maintenance Officer.
-Paul's qualifications include Advanced Craft and Technicians certificates obtained from Clydebank College, a Higher National Certificate (HNC) in Building Inspection and Supervision obtained from Glasgow College of Building and Printing and level 3 Institute of Leadership and Management qualification obtained from Clydebank College.
+Paul has a wealth of experience having spent 30 years in the construction industry, primarily in local government and in social housing services.
+Paul's roles included Building Services Inspector, Multi-trade Supervisor, Maintenance Officer, Senior Maintenance Officer and currently now as Asset Manager.
+Paul's qualifications include Advanced Craft and Technicians certificates obtained from Clydebank College, a Higher National Certificate (HNC) in Building Inspection and Supervision obtained from Glasgow College of Building and Printing, a level 3 Institute of Leadership and Management qualification obtained from Clydebank College, CPD certifications in Legionella Awareness, Electrical Awareness, Fire Safety, and Asbestos awareness.
+In addition, Paul progressed through the Institute of Leadership and Management levels at Clydebank College.